JVieraLedo/bgueApp_back/README.md

  into the specific location within the `dist` directory.

 #### Modules & Packages
-By default, bgueAdmin-angular includes [`ui.bootstrap`](http://angular-ui.github.io/bootstrap/), [`ui.router`](https://github.com/angular-ui/ui-router) and [`ngCookies`](https://docs.angularjs.org/api/ngCookies).
+By default, bgue-admin-angular includes [`ui.bootstrap`](http://angular-ui.github.io/bootstrap/), [`ui.router`](https://github.com/angular-ui/ui-router) and [`ngCookies`](https://docs.angularjs.org/api/ngCookies).

-If you'd like to include any additional modules/packages not included with bgueAdmin-angular, add them to your `bower.json` file and then update the `src/index.html` file, to include them in the minified distribution output.
+If you'd like to include any additional modules/packages not included with bgue-admin-angular, add them to your `bower.json` file and then update the `src/index.html` file, to include them in the minified distribution output.